My Case Against Stock Ratings. More discoveries.

-What cases the stock to grow or to slide down?
-What cases the stock to hibernate in the same range?
+What causes the stock to grow or to slide down?
+What causes do they stock to hibernate in the same range?

 Beyond earning release, there could be important events that may affect the future stock movement.

-It could be some political or industry news that change the mind of investors.
+It could be some political or industry news that changes the mind of investors.

 If they feared anything that could potentially decrease the stock earning or dividends, they would be on the sellers' side.